State Gas Limited (ASX:GAS) CNG Facility Construction Update

 CNG Facility Construction Update

-Brisbane, Nov 21, 2023 AEST (ABN Newswire) - State Gas Limited (ASX:GAS) (STGSF:OTCMKTS) is pleased to provide an update on the construction of its compressed natural gas ("CNG") facility which will support the processing and initial sale of production testing gas from the Company's Rolleston West Project.
+Brisbane, Nov 27, 2023 AEST (ABN Newswire) - State Gas Limited (ASX:GAS) (STGSF:OTCMKTS) provides this update on the construction of its compressed natural gas ("CNG") facility which will support the processing and initial sale of production testing gas from the Company's Rolleston West Project.

-State Gas remains on schedule for mechanical completion and commissioning of the CNG Facility by Christmas.
-The Company anticipates that first gas will be produced in conjunction with commissioning activities and production will be ramped up progressively over subsequent weeks as the Rougemont 2/3 dual lateral well is brought back on-line.
-First gas sales should therefore begin in January 2024 in line with the demand profile of our initial customer.

-Weather conditions during site civil and construction works have been challenging with bushfires, followed by periods of rain which have impacted site productivity.
-Ground conditions have proven to be more challenging than initially expected, with the gathering system requiring more civil preparatory work and the CNG Facility pad needing a greater level stabilisation to ensure safe and reliable operation of the plant.
+In response to several days of continuous rain on site, the Company has instructed construction crews to demobilise to limit the impact of standby costs.
+Civil construction and mechanical crews will remobilise to site when ground conditions are sufficient to allow productive work to resume.
+Only a few days of additional field work are required to complete the gathering system and construction pad.
+Once the construction pad is completed, mechanical and commissioning work on the CNG Facility can be undertaken even if wet weather persists.

 About State Gas Limited